 To the people of his village, he was known as Circum.
-This was for his habit made of rough sack cloth – for it was all he could afford – and for his penchant to walk around in circles, muttering something to himself.
+This was for his shabby habit made of rough chaff bags – for it was all he could afford – but mostly for his habit of walking around in circles, muttering something to himself.

-The villagers knew him to be a man of some knowledge, although no-one was quite sure what it was.
-Circum was often approached by those who needed a message written to either their far flung friends and family, or to someone in Great Authority.
+Villagers knew him to be a man of some knowledge, although no-one was quite sure what it was.
+Circum was sometimes approached by those who needed a message sent to either their far flung friends and family, or to someone in Great Authority.

 None dare ask whether this writing would be understood by the intended recipient.
 None the less, the villagers gladly paid for this service in copper coins or with either a chicken or some eggs – depending on which came first.

-Whatever miserably paltry amounts of coin or chickens or eggs Circum did manage to collect, would be traded for more parchments, ink powder and chicken feed.
-He always remained in a state constantly bordering on starvation.
-Yet, to the amazement of all, he kept up his strange daily ritual of “Writing”.
+Whatever miserably paltry amounts of coin or chickens or eggs Circum did manage to collect, would be traded for more parchments, ink powder and chicken feed, which Circum found to be a bit dry – but nutritious.

-At other times, the villagers would suddenly hear him make a joyous shout.
+There were times, however, when villagers would hear him give out a joyous shout.

-Peering into his dimly lit hovel, they would see him “writing” furiously.
-As the more brave and curious looked over his shoulder, they could discern that the series of symbols on each parchment looked very similar.
+Peering into his dimly lit hovel, they would see him writing furiously.
+As the more brave and curious looked over his shoulder, they could see the series of symbols on each parchment all looked very similar.

 This story could be entirely fictional, a fairytale – or even partly born of personal experience.
 Gentle reader, I will let you be the judge.
 So far, three chapters have been written, and the story may yet be completed, the Muse willing and if the creeks don’t rise….